Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic

 Machine Learning (ML) applications are present in every corner.
 ML found its way to network security applications due to its (1) automated nature and (2) ability to process and classify high volumes of data with high accuracy.
-ML deployment in Network Intrusion Detection Systems (NIDS) is a foregone conclusion.
-However, in recent years, researchers highlighted that ML has a lot of drawbacks and flaws.
-To name a few, ML has privacy concerns \cite{papernot2018sok} and suffers from reproducibility crises (when the results of a model can not be replicated using the exact code and dataset) \cite{https://doi.org/10.48550/arxiv.2207.07048}.
-Nevertheless, one ML challenge shined the most in the research community; adversarial attacks.
+Thus, ML deployment in Network Intrusion Detection Systems (NIDS) is a foregone conclusion.
+However, in recent years, researchers highlighted that ML has a lot of drawbacks and flaws \cite{papernot2018sok} \cite{https://doi.org/10.48550/arxiv.2207.07048}, nevertheless, one ML challenge stood out the most in the research community; adversarial attacks.
 In a nutshell, these adversarial attacks aim to trick ML models, making them produce faulty predictions.
 There is no doubt that these attacks are a menace to ML.
 However, it was observed that the majority of adversarial attack research uses computer vision datasets to evaluate its severity \cite{apruzzese2022position}.
 Thus, recently, a few researchers \cite{apruzzese2022modeling} \cite{merzouk2022investigating} have explored the practicality of adversarial attacks against ML-based network security entities, especially Network Intrusion Detection Systems (NIDS), and implied that attacking them is much more complicated than computer vision.

-\textbf{Contributions:} In this paper, we make two distinct contributions. \textbf{First}, we extend the research discussion of the practicality of adversarial attacks against NIDS by introducing a taxonomy of the practicality issues of adversarial attacks against ML-based NIDS.
-In this taxonomy, we include issues reported in the literature and add our own questions and observations.